Ecological Impact of Hydrilla

 Effects on Wildlife and Trophic Structure

 Changes in vegetation density influence invertebrate communities, fish habitat structure, and waterfowl foraging patterns.
+In some systems, Hydrilla may temporarily provide forage for certain herbivorous waterfowl, but the loss of native plant diversity is generally detrimental.

 References